StefRuseva88/selenium-web-driver/README.md

 ### 1.1 Handling Form Input

-Use Selenium to automate the process of filling out a form, locate and interact with different types of HTML elements commonly found in user registration scenarios.
+Use Selenium to automate the process of filling out a form, locate and interact with different types of HTML elements.
 The steps involve:
 - Launching a web application.
 - Navigating to a form.
 - Filling out various input fields such as text boxes, radio buttons, and date pickers.